curationexperts/ansible-samvera/docs/capification.md

     append :linked_files, "config/secrets.yml"
     append :linked_files, "config/database.yml"
     append :linked_files, ".env.production"

-    # We have to re-define capistrano-sidekiq's tasks to work with
-    # systemctl in production.
-Note that you must clear the previously-defined
-    # tasks before re-defining them.
-    Rake::Task["sidekiq:stop"].clear_actions
-    Rake::Task["sidekiq:start"].clear_actions
-    Rake::Task["sidekiq:restart"].clear_actions
-    namespace :sidekiq do
-      task :stop do
-        on roles(:app) do
-          execute :sudo, :systemctl, :stop, :sidekiq
-        end
-      end
-      task :start do
-        on roles(:app) do
-          execute :sudo, :systemctl, :start, :sidekiq
-        end
-      end
-      task :restart do
-        on roles(:app) do
-          execute :sudo, :systemctl, :restart, :sidekiq
-        end
-      end
-    end
   ```

   Note: You do NOT want the `:passenger_restart_with_touch` option.
 This will prevent passenger from automatically restarting after you deploy.
 See https://github.com/capistrano/passenger#restarting-passenger--4033-applications